 1866 – First Iowa Law class graduates: 12 graduates, one-year course of study, no entrance requirements.

 1868 – In Clark v.
 Board of Directors the Iowa Supreme Court ruled that the Iowa Constitution guarantees the right to public education to all citizens.
 The plaintiff parent was Alexander Clark, Sr., who later graduated from the Iowa Law School.
+Justice Chester C. Cole wrote the opinion for the case.
 Click here to see the IPTV documentary about the case and Alexander Clark, Sr.

 Old Capitol Years

-1869 – Arabella Babb Mansfield is admitted to the Iowa Bar, after reading law for two years in the law office of her brother in Mt.
+1869 – Arabella Babb Mansfield was admitted to the Iowa Bar, after reading law for two years in her brother's law office in Mt.
 Pleasant.
-Mrs. Mansfield was the first woman admitted to practice law in the United States.
-This was the same year in which the US Supreme Court upheld an Illinois statute limiting law licenses to white males.
+She was the first woman admitted to practice law in the United States.

-1870 – Iowa legislature changes state law on licensing lawyers, dropping the requirement that to qualify for law practice lawyer must be “white male.”
+1870 – Iowa legislature changed state law on licensing lawyers, dropping the requirement of “white male.”

 1874 – The Iowa State Bar Association is founded in Des Moines.